EqualityAI/EqualityML/README.md

  <br></br>

 ## How to use `FairML` in model fitting
+When incorporating fairness and bias mitigation methods to your own workflow, we recommend the following recipe:

 Fairness can be integrated into the model fitting process through creating parity (i.e., equality) on appropriate fairness metrics before model deployment, then tracking those metrics throughout deployment with model performance metrics (e.g., loss, accuracy, etc.).

 <b>Note:</b> Parity is achieved when a fairness metric (such as the percent of positive predictions) have the same value across all levels of a sensitive attribute.  <i>Sensitive attributes</i> are attributes such as race, gender, age, and other patient attributes that are of primary concern when it comes to fairness, and are typically protected by law.